 Project admins

-Project Admins are the people you’ll most often find creating automation rules.
-Their power is limited to the specific projects they manage, which is a good thing, as it prevents them from accidentally messing up someone else’s workflow.
+Project Admins are the people you'll most often find creating automation rules.
+Their scope is focused on the specific projects they manage, which is a great benefit as it allows them to tailor workflows to their team's specific needs.

 To create project-level rules, a user needs:

-A common worry I see in community forums is the fear of giving someone too much power.
+A common topic in community forums is how to delegate this power effectively.
 The good news is that you can make someone a Project Admin for a single project without giving them Global Admin rights.
-This is a safe way to let team leads build the automations they need without risking changes to shared configurations like workflows or custom fields.
+This is a safe and reliable way to let team leads build the automations they need while maintaining the integrity of shared configurations.

 Regular users

-For the most part, standard Jira users who don’t have any admin permissions are out of luck.
-They can’t create or edit automation rules.
+For the most part, standard Jira users focus on their core tasks while administrative permissions are required to create or edit automation rules.

-There is one small exception: "recurring work automations."
+There is one exception: "recurring work automations."
 By default, a non-admin user can set up a rule to automatically clone an issue on a set schedule.
-However, a Global Admin can easily disable this feature, which means rule creation becomes a strictly admin-only affair.
+However, a Global Admin can manage this feature to ensure rule creation remains aligned with the company's automation standards.

 Here’s a quick summary of who can do what: